rich-context-competition/rich-context-book-2019/combined_chapters/13_future_ai.md

+---

-# 13 - Future AI   # The Future of AI in Rich Context
+# Chapter 13 - The future of context

+# The Future of AI in Rich Context

 **Paco Nathan**